 Did it help him in handling this material?
 “Well, I think to a certain degree it helped in that I’ve had a lifelong fascination with UFOs,” he replied, “and because of that I think I probably came into the movie very much a fan and already (had) my own decades worth of research leading up to it.
 I (didn’t need) to immerse myself in the world of UFOs.
 It was kind of the opposite, which was, ‘I’m so immersed in the world of UFOs I think I now need to make sure I immerse our producers and our cast and our executives and our crew to catch them up to where my head space is.’”

 Even Kim Richards and Ike Eisenmann received small parts, hopefully sparking nostalgia for many members of my generation, not just me.
 Disney+ has all three movies available.
-What a fun triple-header – a little popcorn, cocktails or soda, and you are good to go.
-Tiger Joe Marsh, an actor and wrestler active during the mid-twentieth century, plays Lorko Bolt’s gate guard in Escape from Witch Mountain.
+What a fun triple-header – a little popcorn, and cocktails or soda, and you’re good to go.
+You may even notice certain connections.
+Tiger Joe Marsh, an actor and wrestler active during the mid-twentieth century, plays Lorko, Bolt’s gate guard in Escape from Witch Mountain.
 Dwayne Johnson, a famous actor/wrestler active now, tops the Race to Witch Mountain cast list.
-A wrestling connection?
-Kim Richards and Ike Eisenmann mysteriously reappear . . . and Whitley Strieber?
-Coincidence, or do they want you think it’s all a coincidence?
-They are out there, my friends.
+Wrestlers . . . hmmm.
+Then Kim Richards and Ike Eisenmann come back for the remake . . . and Whitley Strieber’s appearance anywhere screams hidden dealings.
+Coincidence?
+Perhaps . . . or do they want you think it’s all a coincidence?
 Wheels within wheels.
 Are you paying attention?